sjclemmy/gulp-base64-v2/README.md

 Gulp task for converting all files found within a stylesheet (those within a url( ... ) declaration) into base64-encoded data URI strings.

-Updateds from gulp-base64 to gulp-base64-v2 to fix outdated dependencies.
+Updated from gulp-base64 to gulp-base64-v2 to fix outdated dependencies.

 ## Install